 If YES, then this article is only what you need to read today.

-Fashion design is art dedicated to the creation of clothing and other lifestyle accessories.
+Fashion design is an art dedicated to the creation of clothing and other lifestyle accessories.

 It involves a set of skills that range from market research and creativity to sketching and fabric selection.

 A fashion designer designs and assists with the production of clothing, shoes and accessories, identifies trends, and selects styles, fabrics, colors, prints and trims for a collection.